jah18181/ytvancedx/README.md

 # Download

 ### YouTube Vanced+ non-root variant
-Not yet right now! wait for we implement, check for implement status in community~~
+Not yet right now! wait for we implement, check for implement status in community above~~

 ### YouTube Vanced+ root variant (Magisk/KSU)
-Not yet right now! wait for we implement, check for implement in community~~
+Not yet right now! wait for we implement, check for implement status in community above~~

 ### YouTube Vanced non-root variant